 Transport for London (TfL) said the above-inflation rise was necessary to maintain investment in the network.

 But Labour's London mayoral candidate, Ken Livingstone, said the rises were "absolutely staggering".

 Liberal Democrat assembly group leader Caroline Pidgeon said the rises would "really hit hard many people".

-The Tube, buses, London Overground, Docklands Light Railway (DLR), boats and Tram services will all be affected.'Tough times'
+The Tube, buses, London Overground, Docklands Light Railway (DLR), boats and Tram services will all be affected.

 Free and concessionary travel for older people, students, veterans and disabled Londoners will remain in place.

 TfL set out the average fare increase of inflation plus 2% in its business plan in October 2009.

 The current rate of inflation - based on July's retail price index (RPI) - is 5%.